Doug Bernier

-Douglas Howell Bernier (born June 24, 1980) is an American former professional baseball infielder.
+Douglas Howell Bernier (born June 24, 1980) is an American former professional baseball infielder who currently serves as the first base coach for the Colorado Rockies of Major League Baseball (MLB).
 He is an alumnus of Oral Roberts University.
-He has played in Major League Baseball (MLB) for the Colorado Rockies and Minnesota Twins.
+He played in MLB for the Rockies and Minnesota Twins.

-Career
+Playing career

 Amateur career

 Bernier attended St. Joseph High School in Santa Maria, California where he was primarily a pitcher.
 He did not receive any scholarship offers from any four-year schools and chose to begin his college baseball career at Cuesta College.
 At Cuesta, Bernier started every game at shortstop and set school records in walks in a single season and in a career.
 Bernier continued his college career at Oral Roberts where he had a .332 career batting average and was named to the Mid-Continent Conference First Team as a senior.